The attention bottleneck

 The problem isn’t targeting alone.
 It’s what we do with the data.

 Marketing teams under pressure follow the path of least resistance: what’s worked before.
 Best-practice playbooks.
 The content formats that get clicks.
-The messaging frameworks that “convert”.
+The messaging frameworks that convert.

 Every whitepaper starts with the same stats.
 Every landing page says “seamless,” “secure,” “simple.”
 Every ad uses the same visuals.
+You’re not standing out.
+You’re harmonising.

-Instead of innovation, you get iteration.
+So you get more iteration.

 Data tells you what worked - not what will